How to Make Handmade Greeting Cards With Supplies You Already Have

 💡 Why This Matters

-So next time you’re tempted to buy a generic card, pause.
-Look around.
-Your supplies are already waiting.
+So next time you are tempted to buy a generic card, pause.
+Look around your room.
+Your supplies are already waiting, and your creativity is ready to bloom.

 Ready for the real thing?
 Find a Create venue near you →